HaiyanJia-Lehigh/DataVisualization/GitHubSetUp.md

 # GitHub Set Up
-I have attempted to make this guide as simple and clear as possible for those without any GitHub experience.
+This guide is aimed for those without any GitHub experience to get started.
 It is written for Macs but can be adapted to PCs.
-If you have questions, please do let me know so I can continue to improve the document.

 Found below are instructions for:
 - [Getting Set Up at GitHub.com](#Getting-Set-Up-at-GitHub.com)